LET'S GET CLEAR ABOUT PFAS

 • The District continually updates websites and social posts regarding PFAS information and ongoing District efforts.

-• The District has a sample plan for PFAS.
+• The District has a testing plan for PFAS.
 Monthly sampling is done for all wells that have detects of PFAS.
 All other sources of the District water supply are tested twice a year.

 • The District interacts with customers and shares data as requested on a regular basis.